huaminghuangtw/Evergreen-Notes/Permanent-Notes/Self-compassion.md

 > _“Instead of shaming your emotions, try to understand what they are telling you.” — Lindsay C. Gibson_

 > _“The truth is: Belonging starts with [self-acceptance](Acceptance%20and%20Commitment%20Therapy.md).
 Your level of belonging, in fact, can never be greater than your level of self-acceptance, because believing that you're enough is what gives you the courage to be authentic, vulnerable and imperfect.” — Brene Brown_

+> _“If your compassion does not include yourself, it is incomplete.” — Jack Kornfield_

 ---